edgelesssys/ego/CONTRIBUTING.md

 ## Reporting issues and bugs, asking questions
 This project uses the GitHub issue tracker.
 Please check the existing issues before submitting to avoid duplicates.

-To report a security issue, contact security@edgeless.systems.
+Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/ego/security/advisories/new) or write to security@edgeless.systems.

 Your bug report should cover the following points:
 *	A quick summary and/or background of the issue